-- Gender-Based Stalking: Engaging in a course of conduct directed at a specific person based on their gender, sexual orientation, gender identity, and/or gender expression that would cause a reasonable person to (1) fear for their safety or the safety of others; or (2) suffer substantial emotional distress.1 A course of conduct means two or more acts, including but not limited to acts in which a person directly, indirectly, or through third parties, by any action, method, device, or means, follows, monitors, observes, surveils, threatens, or communicates to or about another person, or interferes with another person's property.
-Substantial emotional distress means significant mental suffering or anguish. - Relationship Violence: Any act of violence or threatened act of violence that occurs between individuals who are or have been in a social relationship of a romantic or intimate nature2.
-Relationship Violence may include any form of prohibited conduct under this policy, including Sexual Assault, Stalking, and Sexual Exploitation, as well as acts of physical assault3.
-For purposes of this Policy, Relationship Violence does not include acts that meet the definition of domestic violence under Vermont law [15 V.S.A. § 1101(2)] that are based solely on cohabitation (e.g. roommates). - Sexual Assault: A sexual act that occurs (1) without consent of the other person, or (2) by threatening or coercing the other person, or (3) by placing the other person in fear that any person will suffer imminent bodily injury. - Sexual Act: Conduct between persons consisting of contact between the penis and the vulva, the penis and the anus, the mouth and the penis, the mouth and the vulva, or any intrusion, however slight, by any part of a person's body or any object into the genital or anal opening of another. - Sexual Exploitation: Non-consensual use of another individual's nudity or sexuality, other than Sexual Harassment, Sexual Assault, Relationship Violence, and Gender-Based Stalking.
-Examples of Sexual Exploitation include, but are not limited to, purposely or knowingly: - Touching the sexual or other intimate parts of a person, or causing such person to touch your sexual or other intimate parts, including intentional touching of the breasts, buttocks, groin, or genitals, whether clothed or unclothed, or intentionally touching another with any of these body parts, and making another touch you or themselves with or on any of these body parts without consent;
+- Sex-Based Stalking: Engaging in a course of conduct directed at a specific person based on their sex, gender, sexual orientation, gender identity, and/or gender expression that would cause a reasonable person to (1) fear for their safety or the safety of others; or (2) suffer substantial emotional distress.3 A course of conduct means two or more acts, including but not limited to acts in which a person directly, indirectly, or through third parties, by any action, method, device, or means, follows, monitors, observes, surveils, threatens, or communicates to or about another person, or interferes with another person's property.
+Substantial emotional distress means significant mental suffering or anguish. - Intimate Partner Violence: Any act of violence or threatened act of violence that occurs between individuals who are or have been in a social relationship of a romantic or intimate nature4.
+Intimate Partner Violence may include any form of prohibited conduct under this policy, including Sexual Assault, Stalking, and Sexual Exploitation, as well as acts of physical assault5.
+For purposes of this Policy, Intimate Partner Violence does not include acts that meet the definition of domestic violence under Vermont law [15 V.S.A. § 1101(2)] that are based solely on cohabitation (e.g. roommates). - Sexual Assault: A sexual act that occurs (1) without consent of the other person, or (2) by threatening or coercing the other person, or (3) by placing the other person in fear that any person will suffer imminent bodily injury. - Sexual Act: Conduct between persons consisting of contact between the penis and the vulva, the penis and the anus, the mouth and the penis, the mouth and the vulva, or any intrusion, however slight, by any part of a person's body or any object into the genital or anal opening of another. - Sexual Exploitation: Non-consensual use of another individual's nudity or sexuality, other than Sexual Harassment, Sexual Assault, Intimate Partner Violence, and Sex-Based Stalking.
+Examples of Sexual Exploitation include, but are not limited to, purposely or knowingly:

-1 This definition is consistent with VAWA.
+3 This definition is consistent with VAWA.

-2Relationship Violence includes "dating violence" and "domestic violence", as defined by VAWA.
+4Intimate Partner Violence includes "dating violence" and "domestic violence", as defined by VAWA.
 Consistent with VAWA, the University will evaluate the existence of a romantic or intimate relationship based upon the Complainant's statement(s) and taking into consideration the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship.

-3 For purposes of this Policy, "physical assault" requires the actor to purposely, knowingly or recklessly cause bodily injury to another, where bodily injury means physical pain, illness, or any impairment of physical condition, including strangulation.
+5 For purposes of this Policy, "physical assault" requires the actor to purposely, knowingly or recklessly cause bodily injury to another, where bodily injury means physical pain, illness, or any impairment of physical condition, including strangulation.